 Q: One product on the market highlights its use in NASA-funded research.
 Is this kind of thing something to look for?
 Or is it the equivalent of a celebrity endorsement?

 Both private and public entities have been researching LED light therapy using a variety of LED light products over many decades.
 NASA is one example of an entity studying LED light therapy.

 Linkage to a famous organization like NASA is certainly impressive, and for a company it’s nice to have!
 Keep in mind that there are many other factors to consider when purchasing a product.
 For example, participation in a study is not an indicator of effectiveness, quality, range of features, ease of use, customer service, etc.

 Research studies are interesting to us as they give scientific credence to the historical knowledge of light and color being effective for healing.
-In researching LED light therapy products, we found other features of products such as color options, pulsing options, ease of use, quality and dependability to be far more compelling.Go to Comparison Chart > Back to Top >
+In researching LED light therapy products, we found other features of products such as color options, pulsing options, ease of use, quality and dependability to be far more compelling.Go To Products We Recommend > Back to Top >

 We believe all light products are effective.

 When considering which LED light therapy product is right for you, keep in mind your plans for using the product now and how you may want to use it in the future.
 If you haven't already, download a copy of the Guide to Using LED Light and Nogier Frequencies so you're informed and knowledgeable about the possibilities for using the technology.

 To help you out, from the hundreds of LED light therapy products currently available in the marketplace, we selected over two-dozen LED light therapy products.
 We examined features like color options, pulsing options, product quality, serviceability, company reputation, return policy, customer service, and more.